Listen to This Article:

 Logistics are part of the sous chef’s job as well.
 Scheduling the other kitchen staff and making sure they arrive on time, as well as filling in personally if someone calls in sick or is late, all fall under the umbrella of the sous chef role.

 The sous chef must be quick-thinking, adaptable, and calm under pressure.
-They’re often responsible for making changes on the fly when certain supplies – or staff – don’t arrive in time for service.
-They are the link between the lead chef and the entire team.
-It’s a vital role in any kitchen environment.
+They’re often responsible for making changes on the fly when certain supplies or staff are unavailable.
+As the link between the lead chef and the team, the sous chef plays a vital role in the kitchen.

 Leadership and Communication Skills